weicheng113/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Preprocessing

-As a first step, I decided to convert the images to grayscale because it results better training speed and based on my experiments, it has a slightly better accuracy.
+As a first step, I decided to convert the images to grayscale because it resulted a better training speed and based on my experiments, it gave a slightly better accuracy.

 Here is an example of a traffic sign image before and after grayscaling.

 ![Sign Image Before Grayscaling](sign_image_before_grayscaling.png)
 ![Sign Image After Grayscaling](sign_image_after_grayscaling.png)

-As a last step, I normalized the image data to the range of [0.1, 0.9] because it converges quicker in my experiments than (pixel - 128)/float(128), which is the range of [-1, 1].
+As a last step, I normalized the image data to the range of [0.1, 0.9] because it converged quicker in my experiments than (pixel - 128)/float(128), which was the range of [-1, 1].
 Here is an example of a grayscaled traffic sign image and its normalized image.

 ![Sign Image After Grayscaling](sign_image_after_grayscaling.png)
 ![Sign Image After Grayscaling](sign_image_after_normalized.png)